hmcts/frontend/docs/contributing/application-architecture.md

 - `package/` **contains auto-generated files**

   package published on npm.
-  Consume all of govuk-frontend through a single package.
+  Consume all of hmcts-frontend through a single package.

 - `src/`

   Source files.
 See README.md in the src directory for details.

-- `tasks/`

-  Application modules and helpers.
-See [tasks](tasks.md) for more information about the tasks.

 ### Auto-generated directories